oracle/weblogic-kubernetes-operator/integration-tests/README.md

 weblogic-kubernetes-operator/integration-tests/src/test/resources - properties, YAML files and other bash scripts
 ```

-# How does integration test infrastructure works
+# How does WebLogic Kubernetes Operator integration test works
- - Build weblogic kubernetes operator image from the downloaded branch.
+ - Build WebLogic Kubernetes Operator image from the downloaded git branch.
- - Download the latest version of WebLogic Deploy Tooling (WDT) and WebLogic Image Tool (WIT)
+ - Install the latest version of WebLogic Deploy Tooling (WDT) and WebLogic Image Tool (WIT)
+ - Install supported istio service mesh.
- - Pull the specified version of WebLogic Image from container-registry.oracle.com (OCR) or phx.ocir.io (OCIR)
+ - Pull the specified version of WebLogic Image from container-registry.oracle.com (OCR)
+ - Install WebLogic Kubernetes Operator.
- - Build a simple WebLogic domain in image with a dynamic WebLogic cluster and a sample web application using Model-In-Image model.
+ - Build a WebLogic domain resource WebLogic.
- - Install istio service mesh.
+ - Make sure WebLogic domain is running by verify the corresponding server pod and kubernetes service status.
  - After test execution, delete all the Namespaces, Kubernetes Objects created during test execution.
- - Archive the test stdout for each test class and kubernates object details for each test method in the diagnostic directory for triage when tests fail or when the env variable COLLECT_LOGS_ON_SUCCESS is set to true.
+ - Archive the test standard output for each test class and kubernetes object details for each test method in the diagnostic directory for triage when tests fail or when the env variable COLLECT_LOGS_ON_SUCCESS is set to true.

 # How to run Operator integration tests locally on Oracle Linux